besaleli/personal-website/docs/cv.md

 **Team Lead, ROAM** | Jan 2024 – Current

 * Lead tactical security deployments protecting high-risk Jewish institutions and public events in coordination with law enforcement and EMS
-* Trained in high-risk scenarios for threat recognition, OSINT, emergency response, and defensive tactics as part of a rapid-response unit
+* Trained in threat recognition, OSINT, emergency response, and defensive tactics as part of a rapid-response unit

 ## Skills